rchain/architecture-docs/execution_model/rhovm.rst

 ::

-    for ( ptrn <- stream ) | stream! ( block ) -> P { block -> ptrn }
+    for ( ptrn <- stream ) | stream! ( block ) -> P { block := ptrn }

 In this case, the I/O pair is satisfied by two node operators, one writing a block to a stream and one reading a block from a stream.
 The difference is that, in this use-case, node operators are communicating through an AMQP, where channels are network addresses instead of local memory addresses.
+This case may be composed of a subset of transitions, the successful application of which yields this final transition.

-The current state configuration and instruction set of the VM, as well as the history of state configurations and bytecode differences are stored in a persistent key-value database. **Bytecode instructions are applied to the members of a key-value database.** We are required to apply the consensus algorithm when node operators have differing configurations for the same instance of RhoVM.
+The current state configuration and instruction set of the VM, as well as the history of state configurations and bytecode differences are stored stored as well.
+We are required to apply the consensus algorithm when, and only when, node operators have conflicting histories of the observable state and transitions of an instance of RhoVM.

-Bytecode differencesRegardless of how a channel is implemented, all binding alterations committed to the virtual machine are written to storage:

 Executed bytecode instructions constitute transactions which are stored along with the information they alter and subjected to consensus to produce transaction blocks.
-By extension, transaction blocks represent the verifiable history of states and transitions of the virtual machine.
+By extension, transaction blocks represent the verifiable history of states and transitions of an instances of the virtual machine.

 To summarize: